aditimagal2/PUI_AditiMagal/assgn6/README.txt

 Bonus Credit- Carousel under the original product page

-Adding a two different reflection pdf's- One for 6A, one for 6A+6B
+Adding two different reflection pdf's- One for 6A, one for 6A+6B

 My new page is the Order tracking page (Track.html), since I had a shopping cart page already.